ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-ending.md

 Loved equally as he is feared by all rhythm game enjoyers, long-time featured artist **[Camellia](https://osu.ppy.sh/beatmaps/artists/31)** returns for the third time to a GTS-related event!
 Drawing inspiration from his earlier albums, he worked towards nuturing a song that would serve as the final composition of the 2025 edition of SGTS... which blossomed into the behemoth that is **Paracausal Cocoon Protocol**.

-Ranging from 64 to a whopping **370** BPM, breaking through the 9-star barrier at **9.23** stars, this titan of a beatmap hosted by ::{ flag=US }:: [SolaEclipse](https://osu.ppy.sh/users/6621158) is a collaborative work between 12 mappers whose purpose is to take down even the mightiest of players.
+Ranging from 64 to a whopping **370** BPM, breaking through the 9-star barrier at **9.23** stars, this titan of a beatmap hosted by ::{ flag=US }:: ::SolaEclipse::{ user-id=6621158 } is a collaborative work between 12 mappers whose purpose is to take down even the mightiest of players.

 - **[Listen to *Paracausal Cocoon Protocol* here!](https://www.youtube.com/watch?v=q8ovNzmrazk)**
 - **[Check out the beatmap here!](https://osu.ppy.sh/beatmapsets/2403294#taiko/5212306)**